JIwon970/google-trends-rising-search-analysis/powerbi/README.md

-# Power BI Dashboard File
+# Power BI

-This folder contains the Power BI dashboard file for the Google Trends rising search analysis.
+This folder contains the Power BI file for the Google Trends rising search analysis.

 ## Description
-The cleaned dataset from the /data folder was imported into Power BI.
+- The cleaned dataset from the /data folder was imported into Power BI.
-A data model was created and all metrics were built using DAX measures.
+- A data model was created and all metrics were built using DAX measures.
-The final dashboard focuses on trend behavior analysis: persistence (active weeks) vs growth intensity (average percent gain).
+- The final dashboard focuses on trend behavior analysis:
+  - persistence (active weeks) vs growth intensity (average percent gain).

 ## File Name
 `Google_Trends_Rising_Search_Dashboard.pbix`